Diax170/scroll-flake/README.md

 ```

 ## TODO
-- [ ] Implement CI testing for building the package from master branch
 - [ ] Finish the NixOS module
   - [ ] Wrap the scroll packages similarily to Sway in Nixpkgs
   - [ ] Add rest of the options